This information will help you prepare for the placement of your fiducial markers and rectal spacers at Memorial Sloan Kettering (MSK).

 If you haven’t already completed a Health Care Proxy form, we recommend you complete one now.
-A Health Care Proxy is a legal document that identifies the person who will speak for you if you’re unable to communicate for yourself.
+A health care proxy is a legal document that identifies the person who will speak for you if you can’t communicate for yourself.
 The person you identify is called your health care agent.
 For more information about health care proxies and other advance directives, read the resource Advance Care Planning.

 If you’re interested in completing a Health Care Proxy form, talk with your nurse.
-If you have completed one already, or if you have any other advance directive, bring it with you to your next appointment.
+If you have completed one already, or if you have any other advance directives, bring them to your next appointment.

 You will need to buy the following supplies: